fspin-k8s/fspin-infrastructure/README.md

 ### Create Empty Repo
-Make sure you have already created the `repo-server` podman images before running this step.
+Make sure you have already created the `repo-server` podman image before running this step.

 Create the mirror storage volume:
 ```console